What is the size of the voluntary carbon market?

 Voluntary Demand Scenarios

 There is incredible demand projected for the voluntary market.
-According to the Taskforce on Scaling Voluntary Markets, the market is projected to grow to around 15-fold from 0.1 to 1.5-2 GtCO2 of carbon credits per year in 2030.
+According to the Taskforce on Scaling Voluntary Markets, the market will grow to around 15-fold from 0.1 to 1.5-2 GtCO2 of carbon credits per year in 2030.

 And that will sacle up to a maximum of 100-fold by 2050 (7-13 GtCO2 of carbon credits per year).